Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Introduction and main results

-If, on one hand, it is natural to expect that by finding a family of (K\"ahler) complex structures starting at $J_{P}$ and degenerating to the real polarization, the holomorphic sections will converge to delta distributions supported at the BS fibers, on the other hand, it was unclear how to achieve such behavior from the simple monomial sections characteristic of holomorphic line bundles on toric manifolds (where the series characteristic of theta functions on Abelian varieties are absent).
-We undertake this study in the present paper for all symplectic toric manifolds and an infinite-dimensional family of toric complex structures giving holomorphic polarizations degenerating to $\P_{\R}$.
-The study of these degenerations of complex structure in a general symplectic toric manifold is made possible by Abreu's description of toric complex structures \cite{Ab1,Ab2}, following Guillemin's characterization of the boundary conditions of the toric data on $\partial P$ \cite{Gui}.
-For any toric complex structure $J$ on $X_{P}$, such that the pair $(\om,J)$ is K\"ahler, we consider the family of symplectic potentials
+If, on one hand, it is natural to expect that by finding a family of (K\"ahler) complex structures degenerating to the real polarization, the holomorphic sections will converge to delta distributions supported at the BS fibers, on the other hand, it was unclear how to achieve such behavior from the simple monomial sections characteristic of holomorphic line bundles on toric manifolds (where the series characteristic of theta functions on Abelian varieties are absent).

-where $g_P$ is the function defined in (\ref{gpp}) \cite{Gui}, $\varphi$ satisfies some regularity conditions (see (\ref{detHess}) below and \cite{Ab1,Ab2}), and $\psi$ in the space $C^\infty_+(P)$ of smooth functions with positive definite Hessian on the whole of $P$.
-Note that this defines a toric complex structure for every $s\geq 0$ (see (\ref{cs})).
+The detailed study of the degenerating K\"ahler structures and their quantization is made possible by Abreu's description of toric complex structures \cite{Ab1,Ab2}, following Guillemin's characterization of a canonical toric K\"ahler metric on $(X_P,\omega)$ determined by a symplectic potential $g_P: P\to\mathbb{R}$ \cite{Gui}.
+In particular, for any pair of smooth functions $\varphi,\psi$ satisfying certain convexity conditions (see Section \ref{symppots}), the functions $g_s$

+are admissible as symplectic potentials, i.e. define toric K\"ahler metrics for all positive $s$.

 The quantization of a compact symplectic manifold in the real polarization is given by distributional sections.
 In this case, conditions of covariant constancy of the wave functions have to be understood as local rather than pointwise (see, for instance, \cite{Ki}) and the relevant piece of data is the sheaf of smooth local sections of a polarization $\P$, $C^{\infty}(\P)$.